cameron-bret/Pilates-Planner/README.md

 **PROJECT DESCRIPTION**

-Pilates Planner is a full stack web application for creating and organizing lesson plans for pilates classes.
+Pilates Planner is a full stack web application for creating and organizing lesson plans for pilates classes!

 **Below is a link to the app itself**